pd2afconverter/pd2afconverter.github.io/pages/about2.md

 ## Acknowledgements

-The project was initiated with a support from the European Institute for Systems Biology and Medicine: Dr. Charles Auffray, the Founding Director of the EISBM, and Mr. Johann Pellet, a Bioinformatician and Project Manager at the EISBM.
+The project was initiated with a support from the European Institute for Systems Biology and Medicine (EISBM), Lyon, France: Dr. Charles Auffray, the Founding Director of the EISBM, and Mr. Johann Pellet, a Bioinformatician and Project Manager at the EISBM.
 The initial phase of the project was led by Mr. Denis Shirshov, a volunteer Software Developer at the EISBM.